 Austrian term for a partially fermented grape, which must come exclusively from grapes that have been harvested and processed in Austria.
 The name derives from the "stormy" sound of carbonated rich Drinks.
 It is an EU-wide one origin protected, traditional term, therefore it must be called a country of origin (Bergland, Steirerland or Weinland).
 The existing alcohol content must be at least 1.0% vol. Because of the potentially still possible fermentation can increase the alcohol content to 10% vol, which is usually prevented by cooling.
 The Total alcoholic strength must have a maximum of 13.5% vol (white) or 14.5% vol (red).

-For the production mainly earlier maturing grape varieties are used.
-Popular among others Bouvier.
+Predominantly ripening grape varieties are used for production.
+Are popular among others Bouvier.
 Müller-Thurgau, Pearl of Csaba ( Csaba Gyöngye ) muscatel.
-Green Valtellina and Zweigelt, The marketing may take place from 1 August to 31 December.
-Zugprostet is allowed according to customary custom not with the usual wine " cheers "- but only with" meal "done (see also under Martini ).
+Green Valtellina and Zweigelt, Marketing can take place from August 1 to December 31.
+According to the custom of the country, frosting must not take place with the “wine cheers "- but only with" meal "(see also under Martini ).
 The German counterpart is called Federweißer (Bitzler, Brauser).
 See also many other similar terms below must,

-Image: from Weinviertel Tourismus Robert Herbst
+Image: by Weinviertel Tourismus Robert Herbst